Astanga Yoga

 In Ashtanga Yoga, Bandhas are specific energy locks that are used to control the flow of prana (life force energy) in the body.
 There are three main Bandhas in Ashtanga Yoga: Mula Bandha (root lock), Uddiyana Bandha (upward flying lock), and Jalandhara Bandha (chin lock).
 Each of these Bandhas is associated with a specific area of the body and has a specific physical and energetic effect on the body and mind.

 Mula Bandha is associated with the pelvic floor and is activated by contracting the muscles of the perineum or anus.
-This Bandha is believed to help cultivate stability and support in the lower body, as well as to help improve digestion and regulate the menstrual cycle.
+This Bandha help cultivate stability and support in the lower body, creating a feeling of grounding, as well as to help improve digestion and regulate the menstrual cycle.

 Uddiyana Bandha is associated with the abdominal muscles and is activated by exhaling and drawing the abdominal muscles in and up towards the spine.
 This Bandha is believed to help cultivate strength and flexibility in the core, as well as to help improve digestion and stimulate the organs of the abdomen.